blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 ## Dr. Wattson Energy Monitor Build

-The Dr. Wattson energy monitoring board monitors power by being looped into the mains AC wiring both for input and output of the relay used to control power to your equipment.
+The Dr. Wattson energy monitoring board monitors power by being looped into the mains AC wiring that powers the tool you want to monitor.
 Additionally, solder jumpers are configured to select the I2C address of the Dr. Wattson board.

-> **Note**: As the solution uses two Dr. Wattson boards connected to one Notecard, both boards must be configured with different I2C address.
-In this guide we use address `0x74` for AC input (line) power and address `0x75` for AC output (load) power, which corresponds with monitor instance 1 and monitor instance 2.

 Please see [Dr. Wattson Energy Monitor build](../08-power-quality-monitor/drwattson-build.md) for build instructions.